 Using value types, such as a struct or an integer, with classes that use object exacerbates the problem.
 If you pass a value type to the Stack.Push() method, for example, the runtime automatically boxes it.
 Similarly, when you retrieve a value type, you need to explicitly unbox the data and cast the object reference you obtain from the Pop() method into a value type.
 Casting a reference type to a base class or interface has a negligible performance impact, but the box operation for a value type introduces more overhead, because it must allocate memory, copy the value, and then later garbage-collect that memory.

 C# is a language that encourages type safety: The language is designed so that many type errors, such as assigning an integer to a variable of type string, can be caught at compile time.
 The fundamental problem is that the Stack class is not as type-safe as one expects a C# program to be.
-To change the Stack class to enforce type safety to restrict the contents of the stack to be a particular data type (without using generic types), you must create a specialized stack class, as in Listing 12.3.
+To change the Stack class to enforce type safety by restricting the contents of the stack to be a particular data type (without using generic types), you must create a specialized stack class, as in Listing 12.3.

 Listing 12.3: Defining a Specialized Stack Class